 The driver and co-pilot seats may be independently adjusted to suit individual preference.
-To move the seat forward or backward, move the slide release lever, located under the front of the seat, to the left and exert slight body pressure in the direction desired.
+To move the seat forward or backward, lift the slide release paddle, located on the lower left side of the seat, and exert slight body pressure in the direction desired.

 The seats may be swiveled to provide easy entrance and exit.
 The swivel feature also allows the seats on some models to be turned toward the living area for additional seating while the unit is parked.
-To swivel the seats, press the release lever, located on the right side of the seat, to the rear and rotate seat.
+To swivel the seats, press the release lever, located on the lower right side of the seat, and rotate seat.
 The seats are designed to lock only when returned to the forward facing position.

-To recline the seats, depress reclining lever, lean back to desired incline and release the lever.
-To return to the upright position, depress the lever and lean body forward.
+To recline the seats, lift the reclining paddle, lean back to desired incline and release the paddle.
+To return to the upright position, lift the paddle and lean body forward.
 Allow the seat to return to the desired position and release the lever.